moveit/moveit_tutorials/doc/move_group_python_interface/move_group_python_interface_tutorial.rst

 Move Group Python Interface
 ================================================

-In MoveIt!, the simplest user interface is through the Python-Based RobotCommander class.
+In MoveIt!, the simplest user interface is through the Python-based RobotCommander class.
 It provides functionality for most operations that a user may want to carry out, specifically setting joint or pose goals, creating motion plans, moving the robot, adding objects into the environment and attaching/detaching objects from